agustinelumandong/Agustinelumandong/README.md

 ## Recent Projects
 - NewPathSoccer - A website that will help soccer player to enchance skills.
-- Point Of Sale And Inventory Management - A website that will help soccer player to enchance skills.
+- Point Of Sale And Inventory Management - A school project using php and laravel.

   <br>